jonmatthis/jonmatthis/notes/2024-03-24-CI_Boston_Palestine.md

 ## Call to Action
 - Stand up for Palestine
   - React to this message
-  - If you are jewish and feel uncomfortable with the messaage, watch Israelism
+  - If you are jewish and you are experiencing cognitive dissonance between what you have been raised to believe and what you are seeing with your own eyes, I cannot recommend the documentary `Israelism` strongly enough
-  - If you are an anti-zionist jewish person, this is your job.
+  - If you are an anti-zionist jewish person - I love you dearly with all my heart.
+This is your job.
 Find your voice, fix your community, and cut people off when you need to
 - Boston Movement Community